mala-lab/TAM-master/README.md

 For the larger datasets like Amazon-all, YelpChi-all and OGB-Protein, they require larger truncation times  due to the large number of edges.
 So we set K = 8.
 ## Evaluation

-To evaluate our model on dataset,  run:
+To evaluate our model on datasets,  run:

 ```eval
 python train.py